The Rest of My Life (Sloan song)

 "The Rest of My Life" is a song by Canadian rock band Sloan.
-The song was released as the first single from the band's seventh studio album, Action Pact.
+The song was released as the lead single from the band's seventh studio album, Action Pact.
 The song received notable radio airplay, being the #1 most added single at radio by the Canadian Music Network.
+The song was nominated for "Favourite New Single" at the 2003 CASBY Awards.